10 Fundamental Rights of a Child in India – Children’s Rights to Protection

 7. Right to Identity: Recognizing Individuality

 Every child has the right to an identity, including a name and nationality.
 Birth registration is crucial not only for legal recognition but also for accessing essential services and entitlements.
+This right of child to identity helps ensure access to education, healthcare and benefits.

 8. Right to Expression: Fostering Creativity